Architectural framework for the Information Age Gallery at the Science Museum, including bespoke exhibits, displays and six innovative ‘Storyboxes’

-Officially opened by Her Majesty the Queen accompanied by His Royal Highness The Duke of Edinburgh, the Information Age Gallery is UK’s first permanent museum gallery dedicated to the history of information and communication technologies.
+Officially opened by Her Majesty the Queen, in October 2014, the Information Age Gallery is the Science Museum’s largest ever gallery and the UK’s first permanent museum gallery dedicated to the history of information and communication technologies.

-An elevated elliptical walkway contrasts with the existing orthogonal structure of the gallery, offering a different perspective of the whole, and also an close-up view of objects.
-Animated displays, interactive screens, large-scale graphics, projections, interactive games and audio are integrated, bringing the complex stories to life in a simple, engaging way.
+An elevated, elliptical walkway contrasts with the existing orthogonal structure of the gallery, offering a different perspective of the whole and a close-up view of objects.
+Animated displays, interactive screens, large-scale graphics, projections, interactive games and audio are all integrated throughout, bringing the complex stories to life in a simple, engaging way.

 Overall, the gallery is a fitting tribute to the objects and stories it contains, with engaging, participatory exhibits that are responsive, online and mobile.